 • Time corporate withdrawals strategically (consider RDTOH, CDA, and capital gains treatment)

-• Preserve some corporate wealth for estate planning if that's a goal
+• Preserve some corporate wealth for estate strategies if that's a goal

-5. Consider estate planning: How will remaining corporate wealth pass to the next generation?
+5. Consider estate strategies: How will remaining corporate wealth pass to the next generation?
 Estate freezes, trusts, and insurance structures may be relevant.
 Coordinate with your notary and lawyer.

 6. Review and adjust: Retirement strategies should be reviewed regularly as tax rules change, your situation evolves, and you get closer to actual retirement.